23. pyxc: Arrays

 No heap arrays.
 Arrays in this chapter live on the stack only.
 Heap allocation is done through malloc and ptr[T] from chapter 20.

 Struct fields cannot be arrays.
 Array fields in struct definitions are not yet supported.
-Struct fields use the scalar or pointer types from earlier chapters.
+Struct fields use scalar or pointer types from earlier chapters.

 What's Next